Study Abroad FAQ, All Your Questions Answered

 + YFU Community Grant - Discounts on YFU Programs for Our YFU Community Members

 - The YFU Community Grant is available to alumni, their children, and children of qualified host families and volunteers (must have hosted or volunteered for at least 6 months prior to American student departure).
 Eligible applicants will receive a $1,000 discount on their program tuition.
-Applying for the YFU Community Grant does not disqualify students from winning another scholarship and it can be combined with a merit-based award, up to the full tuition amount.
+Applying for the YFU Community Grant does not disqualify students from winning another scholarship, but cannot be combined.

 - Eligible students should apply via the YFU Scholarships page.
 Please note that the YFU Community Grant is not a competitive grant.
 All students who qualify using the criteria listed above and have been accepted on a YFU program will be awarded the grant(s).